jonteeter/contractor-jason/memory-bank/activeContext.md

 ## 🔄 When to Update This File

 Update `activeContext.md` when:
-- Starting a new development session
+- Starting a new development session (update "Last Updated" and "Current Session Focus")
-- Completing a major feature
+- Completing a major feature (update "What's Working Right Now")
-- Discovering new issues or blockers
+- Discovering new issues or blockers (update "Known Issues")
 - Changing development priorities
 - After significant codebase changes

 Keep it focused on:
 - **What's happening NOW**
-- **What's next**
+- **What's next** (see NEXT_FEATURES.md for detailed roadmap)
 - **Current blockers**
 - **Environment setup**